mattyait/devops_learning/kubernetes/README.md

     kubectl get nodes --watch

 Deploy a sample application to kubernetes by referring https://docs.aws.amazon.com/eks/latest/userguide/eks-guestbook.html

+To scale the deployemnt just need to use scale option with replica count

+        kubectl scale deployment <deployment_name> --replicas=3

 Delete all services and pods running in kubernetes

     kubectl delete svc --all